Resolution as a Direction: Vector-Panning Feature Alignment for Cross-Resolution Re-Identification: Experiment

 \subsection{Implementation Details}

 We adopt TransReID \cite{He2021TransReIDTO} as the backbone for feature extraction, trained only on original-resolution datasets (official weights used when available).
 No fine-tuning is performed for cross-resolution settings.
 During inference, both HR and LR images are fed into the backbone to obtain features $z_{HR}$ and $z_{LR}$.
 Our VP module is a three-layer MLP with residual connection.
 It first projects the 3840-dimensional(-d) input to 2048-d, followed by two hidden layers of size 2048, each with a linear projection, LayerNorm, and ReLU.
 The final layer maps back to 3840-d with a Tanh activation to constrain the residual.
 The output is added to the input to produce the aligned feature $\hat{z}_{LR}$.
-To build training data, we compute ID-wise mean features from HR and LR sets, retaining IDs with at least two samples from each.
-For each ID, we create pairs $(\bar{z}_{LR}, \bar{z}_{HR})$ and sample 5,000 such pairs with identity-level shuffling.
+To build training data, we directly use paired sample-level features extracted from HR and LR image pairs, i.e., $(z_{LR}, z_{HR})$, without identity-level averaging.
+The averaging operations described in our semantic-analysis experiments are only for analysis and are not used to train VP.
+We sample 5,000 feature pairs for training with random shuffling.
 The VP is trained for 120 epochs using Adam (lr = 2e-4, weight decay = 1e-5) with batch size 32.
 The loss is mean squared error (VPL) between $\hat{z}_{LR}$ and $z_{HR}$.
 We initialize linear layers with $\mathcal{N}(0, 10^{-3})$ and set all biases to zero.
 At inference, the trained VP is directly applied to LR features as a postprocessing step.